pat-coady/contrast-pred-code/README.md

 `outputs/genc.h5`

 5. Now that we have a trained encoder, we can use it to extract a representation for other audio tasks.
 One possible application is pre-processing audio samples for keyword spotting.
-This [kws implementation](https://gitlab.analog.com/boston-garage/kws) is set up to use weights from this trained model.
+This [TODO](link) is set up to use encoder weights from the CPC-trained model.

 ### Requirements